tnb24/based64/README.md

 # based64

-encode and decode base64 strings very fast
+simple serverless function written in typescript to encode and decode base64 strings